-For 2018 CALDO undertook a series of missions that took us to most of our partner countries in Latin America.
+CALDO undertook a series of missions in 2018 in our partner countries in Latin America.

-In April 2018 we were in Brazil for the FAUBAI conference alongside 3 of our member universities, we organized a dedicated CALDO event in Rio de Janeiro as well as a presentation during the FAUBAI conference.
+In April 2018, we were in Brazil for the FAUBAI conference alongside three of our member universities.
+We organized a dedicated CALDO event in Rio de Janeiro as well as a presentation during the FAUBAI conference.
 We also had meetings and presentations at universities in Rio de Janeiro, Belo Horizonte, and São Paulo.
-Between the CALDO dedicated events and university visits, we interacted with 330 candidates.
+Throughout the CALDO dedicated events and university visits, we interacted with 330 candidates.

-During the same month, we were also in Mexico with 8 of our members for the CONACYT graduate fairs.
-We took the time to also do presentations at several universities from Mexico City, Leon, and Guadalajara.
-For this mission CALDO and its universities interacted with 1164 candidates.
+During the same month, we also visited eight of our members for the CONACYT graduate fairs in Mexico.
+We delivered presentations at several universities from Mexico City, Leon, and Guadalajara.
+CALDO and its universities interacted with 1164 candidates.

-In September CALDO and 6 of its members were present at the Edu-Canada events in Chile, where we had the opportunity to attend the Edu-Canada fair and visit several universities in the following cities: Santiago, Concepción, Valparaiso and Viña del Mar.
+In September, CALDO and six of its members participated in the Edu-Canada events in Chile, where we had the opportunity to attend the EduCanada fair and visit several universities in the following cities: Santiago, Concepción, Valparaiso and Viña del Mar.
 From all our activities in the country, we interacted with 966 prospective candidates.

-CALDO went for the first time to Panama with 8 of its members.
+CALDO went for the first time to Panama with eight of its members.
 We used the opportunity to advance our conversations with SENACYT for establishing a financing student mobility agreement.
-We also visited 2 of the main universities in Panama (the University of Panama and Universidad Tecnologica de Panama) and did presentations for students alongside meeting with university officials.
+We also visited two of the main universities in Panama (the University of Panama and Universidad Tecnologica de Panama) where we delivered presentations for students and held meetings with university officials.
 In Panama, we interacted with 517 prospective candidates.

-In all CALDO and its members visited 4 countries, 12 cities, connected with 3670 prospective candidates and between government agencies and higher education institutions held more than 20 meeting.
+Overall CALDO and its members visited four countries, 12 cities, connected with 3670 prospective candidates and between government agencies and higher education institutions held more than 20 meeting.

-The success of these missions is confirmed by the number of information requests from prospective candidates that the CALDO office has received during 2018, that represent an increase of 30% when compared to the same period last year.
+The success of these missions is confirmed by the number of information requests from prospective candidates that the CALDO office received during 2018, which represent an increase of 30% when compared to the same period last year.

 For more information on CALDO missions please contact: firstname.lastname@example.org